 A poker tournament is a tournament where players compete by playing poker.
 It can feature as few as two players playing on a single table (called a “heads-up” tournament), and as many as tens of thousands of players playing on thousands of tables.

-A Sit & Go (S&G or SNG) is a tournament which does not have a pre-assigned start time; it simply begins when all the seats are filled.
+A Sit & Go (S&G or SNG) is a tournament that does not have a pre-assigned start time; it simply begins when all the seats are filled.
 There are many types of Sit & Go, ranging in size from heads-up to 990 players, in both satellite and cash tournament form.

-A Spin & Go tournament is a type of Hyper-Turbo Sit & Go that gives players a chance to play for a prize pool that is much bigger than a tournament buy-in would indicate.
+A Spin & Go Cash poker tournament is a type of Hyper-Turbo Sit & Go that gives players a chance to play for a prize pool that is much bigger than a tournament buy-in would indicate.
 Each tournament has only three players, and before a Spin & Go begins, there is a random draw to determine what the prize pool will be.
 Spin & Go’s are available in a range of different buy-ins.

 ‘Fifty50’ is a type of one-table Sit & Go tournament.
 In a Fifty50 Sit & Go, the event ends when half of the entrants have been eliminated.
 For example, in a 10-player Fifty50 tournament, 5 will be paid.
 Half of the prize pool will be distributed equally among the 5 winners, and the other half of the prize pool will be distributed among those same 5 players based on the chip count percentages at the end of the event.
 The 6th-10th place finishers win nothing.
 So in a 10-player INR100*10 Fifty50, the prize pool is INR1000.
 Each of the final 5 finishers would receive INR100 each, plus a percentage of the remaining INR500 in the prize pool.